Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

 ## __Reliability__
 Once it is launched, there is no option to physically interact with the system to address potential problems.
 If there is a malfunction, the system must be able to recover on its own.

+For space applications, radiation can damage electronics in two ways.
+Total ionizing dose (TID) is the amount of cumulative radiation received.
+Single event effects (SEE) is the disturbance created by single particles hitting the electronics .
+Total dose is measured in krad and can affect transistor performance.
+Single event upsets (SEU) can affect the logic state of memory.
+A single event latchup (SEL) can affect the output transistors on CMOS logic, potentially causing a high-current state.

+ If the processor jumps to an erroneous memory location through a single-event upset or a software exception, the watchdog timer resets the processor to restore operations 11.

 ## __Memory Space__